arpanchatt/bmi-calculator/README.md

 ## Description
 This is a simple body mass index calculator app consisting of various flutter widgets and UI.
 This is a dual screen app with some simple functionalities.
 ## Working
-*The user needs :*
+*The user needs to perfom the following tasks :*
-* to select the gender (male/female)
+* select the gender (male/female)
-* to choose the height
+* choose the height
-* to select age and weight
+* select age and weight
-* to click on calculate BMI
+* click on calculate BMI button
-#### After clicking on the button, the BMI will with a feedback will be displayed in the screen
+#### After calculation, the BMI with a feedback will be displayed in the screen